 Have a question about anything about City services, departments or anything else related to Louisville?
 Take a look below at some of the topics the City has been asked about.
 Can't find your answer?
 Submit your own question by clicking here.

 - Is the City closing the Davidson Mesa Dog Off-Leash Area?
 No, the City is not planning on closing the Davidson Mesa Dog-Off Leash Area.
 The City supports the Open Space Advisory Board's (OSAB) efforts to continue to develop a broad range of options and recommendations to help improve the use and management of the off-leash area and to ensure its future sustainability.
-Moving forward City staff will be working with a sub-committee of OSAB and the Parks and Public Landscaping Advisory Board to review citizen and board concerns and make recommendations for improvements of use and management.
-If you would like to continue to receive information on this topic, please subscribe to our enotifications at www.LouisvilleCO.gov/Enotification (Davidson Mesa Dog Off-Leash Area).
+Moving forward City staff will be working with OSAB and the Parks and Public Landscaping Advisory Board to review and make recommendations for general dog park needs.
+If you would like to continue to receive information on this topic, please subscribe to our eNotifications at www.LouisvilleCO.gov/Enotification (Davidson Mesa Dog Off-Leash Area).
+You can also call our new dog-off leash area closure hotline at 303.335.HOWL (4695).
+Call the HOWL line before leaving home and get real time updates on the dog off-leash area!

 - Why was the Blue Parrot sign removed?
 The Blue Parrot sign was removed as a new owner purchased the property in 2017.
 The City landmarked the sign and allocated funds from the Historic Preservation Fund to acquire it.
 The sign will be stored at City Services until it is relocated to a City facility for visitors and residents to enjoy.